Over 25 years dedicated to river mending and wetland creation

 When the Water Authority dredged several miles of pristine chalk stream habitat on Wiltshire’s River Ebble in 1984, Simon Cain put aside his fly rod and set about trying to rectify the damage.
 During the ensuing period, Cain apprenticed himself to the study of chalk stream restoration, environmental river engineering and fluvial geomorphology leading to the establishment of Cain Bio-Engineering Ltd.

-Ever-increasing pressure on our riverine and aquatic environments has necessitated a continuous evolution in response to widespread demands for viable alternatives to traditional hard engineered solutions.
+There is ever-increasing pressure on our riverine and aquatic environments.
+Rather than respond with traditional hard-engineered approaches to river restoration, bank erosion and wetland creation, Cain Bio-Engineering has continuously explored environmentally sympathetic soft-engineered alternatives.
 We, therefore, have a reputation for cutting-edge design and high-quality project implementation across a wide spectrum of habitat restoration and erosion control projects.

 Please contact us if you would like more information about our services, or to find out how we can help you.